Exclusive - West warned Egypt's Sisi to the end: don't do it

 An Egyptian military source said the army did not believe the Brotherhood would eventually agree to a deal and felt they were only bluffing to gain time.
 "They tell the mediators one thing and tell their supporters another," he said.

-The diplomatic source said Western mediators tried to persuade Sisi that Egypt would suffer lasting political polarisation and economic hardship if there was a bloodbath.
+The diplomatic source said Western mediators tried to persuade Sisi that Egypt would suffer lasting political polarization and economic hardship if there was a bloodbath.

 Sisi and the hardline interior minister, Mohamed Ibrahim, were explicitly warned that ElBaradei would resign if they chose force over negotiation, robbing the military of its principal source of liberal, civilian respectability, the source said.